jython/devguide/coverage.rst

 Filing the Issue
 """"""""""""""""
-Once you have increased coverage, you need to create an issue on the `Jython issue tracker`_ and submit a :doc:`pull request <pullrequest>`.
+Once you have increased coverage, you need to create an issue on the `Jython issue tracker`_ and submit a :doc:`pull request or patch <pullrequest>`.
 On the issue set the "Components" to "Test" and "Versions" to the version of Jython you worked on (i.e., the in-development version).

 .. _Jython issue tracker: http://bugs.jython.org